Kaysmart1999/CloudAssignment/README.md

 ## Create a User

-1. I created a user named "jesse" using the `useradd` command: sudo useradd ToyeebTech
+1. I created a user named "ToyeebTech" using the `useradd` command: sudo useradd ToyeebTech
-2. I set a password for the user "jesse" using the `passwd` command: sudo passwd Toyeeb
+2. I set a password for the user "ToyeebTech" using the `passwd` command: sudo passwd ToyeebTech
    ![UserAdd](Image/adduser.PNG)
 3. I check the new user added "tail /etc/passwd"
    ![Check User Add](Image/checkuser.PNG)